-To apply for registration with the General Medical Council (GMC) as a physician associate (PA) in the UK, an applicant must have completed the Physician Associate National Examination (PANE).
+To apply for registration with the General Medical Council (GMC) as a physician associate (PA) in the UK, an applicant must have completed the Physician Associate Registration Assessment (PARA).

-The PANE is delivered by the Royal College of Physicians’ (RCP) Assessment Unit.
-The PANE is open to any candidate who has completed the requirements of the Competence and Curriculum Framework for the Physician Assistant within a UK university postgraduate programme in Physician Associate Studies (either as a postgraduate diploma or a master’s course) and had completion signed off by their relevant university exam board.
+The PARA is delivered by the Royal College of Physicians (RCP) Assessment Unit.
+It is open to any candidate who has completed the requirements of the Competence and Curriculum Framework for the Physician Assistant (2012) or the Physician Associate Curriculum (2023) within a UK programme in Physician Associate Studies (or equivalent) and had completion of their programme formally confirmed to the RCP assessment unit by the relevant course provider.

-On successful completion of the PANE a candidate can then apply for registration with the GMC.
+On successful completion of the PARA a candidate can then apply for registration with the GMC.
+Applications must be made within 24 months of completing the PARA.

 How to apply

-When applications are open, you can apply by clicking the button below via our online exam provider Orzone.
-To apply to sit the exam, you will need to create an account on Orzone.
+When applications are open, you can apply by clicking the button below.
+To apply to sit the exam, you will need to create an account with Orzone, our PARA delivery partner.

 Please see application period dates below.
 Payment for the exam is to be completed in full as part of the application process.

-Should you subsequently be declared ineligible for the PANE by your university, full refund of the fees will be processed to your original payment card.
+Should you subsequently be declared ineligible for the PARA by your course provider, full refund of the fees will be processed to your original payment card.

 KBA